 A similar thing is going on with HUN, buyer's apprasial firm says it would be insolvent, HUN's apprasial firm says it would be solvent.
 Guess which one the banks agreed with.
 Now it is in a litigation morass.

 No position, just throwing out some random comments.
 I'm not expecting a clean close on 12/11, nor are many others.
 But we'll see.

-(a) Section 8.1(f) of the Definitive Agreement shall be deleted and replaced in its entirety with the following: “(f) the Purchaser and the Company shall have received an opinion at the Effective Time from KPMG LLP, or another nationally recognized valuation firm engaged by the Purchaser and agreed to by the Company, acting reasonably, in substantially the form delivered to the Company by the Purchaser on the date of the Final Amending Agreement.”
+My dear longs, I am long, too.
+We are f… From the agreement: “the Purchaser and the Company shall have received an opinion at the Effective Time from KPMG LLP, or another nationally recognized valuation firm engaged by the Purchaser and agreed to by the Company”

 From BCE press release: “While BCE believes that PwC's work supports the Company's position, PwC has not been engaged to provide the solvency opinion required in connection with the closing of the transaction.
 The receipt at the effective time of a positive solvency opinion from KPMG remains a condition to closing.
 Should KPMG be unable to deliver a favorable opinion on December 11, 2008, the transaction is unlikely to proceed”

 So, KMPG is engaged by OT and agreed to by BCE.
 PWC is out of the picture.
 If OT really wants to buy BCE then OT will accept PWC’s opinion.
 No, they don’t.
 BCE price is at lowest level for the last 14 years!
 Shareholders lost 12 billions in just one day.
 We have to wait for another 2 days until the deal is officially dead.
 I am sure lawsuits are coming.